Paper Presentation Discussion AssignmentFinal paper project – class presentation discussion

 • Reply substantively and constructively to all of them over the next week.
 (All of them).

-• This presentation is an important part of the course.
+• Put in good effort throughout.
+This presentation is an important part of the course.
 Please put good effort into it and see the points weight of it.

 First, make sure you understand the "big picture" and overall goals.
 Then, think of these details.